 But more importantly, mandatory standards help to ensure that security requirements are given proper priority alongside other technical and business objectives.
 When security is handled solely within a project or dev team, it often risks being deprioritized, e.g. by product management, and in favor of especially business requirements which leads to a lot of security debt and, ultimately, to insecure software.

-So, there are good reasons why we should improve this situation and to bridge the disconnect.
+So, there are good reasons why we should improve this situation and bridge the disconnect.
 Let’s explore some practices that I’ve found helpful in this context:

 Fixing the Impracticability of Security Requirements